Guide · behavioral-prep

 - Open the meeting link 60 seconds before the scheduled time.
 Smile at the webcam to check the angle.
 Make sure the light is on your face, not behind you.

 The 4-in / 6-out breathing pattern is what athletic trainers teach for pre-competition arousal control.
-It activates the parasympathetic nervous system and drops heart rate measurably in under 90 seconds.
+The parasympathetic nervous system is the "rest and digest" branch that counteracts the fight-or-flight surge, and a long exhale is the fastest manual switch you have for it.
+This pattern activates it and drops heart rate measurably in under 90 seconds.
 The Harvard Business Review piece on managing performance anxiety found that "reframe and breathe" routines reliably outperform "calm down" mental scripts in head-to-head studies.
+Psychologist Alison Wood Brooks replicated the point when she showed that relabeling nerves as excitement beats trying to suppress them.

 What to do mid-interview when anxiety spikes